fall inside a hole

 The larger oval with passing loop layout is more interesting and the train can be diverted from its normal path.
 As set up here if the train ran around the smaller oval it would overload the log car, so setting the passing loop to skip the loader and revisit the dump makes more sense.

 This is certainly the coolest and most interesting Playrail set to me.
 The other Plarail Land "Merry-Go" sets are interesting but are clearly aimed at a younger audience and the gimmicks, while interesting, are not really train related.
-The Plarail log loader and dumper, on the other hand, is a cool train-related concept that roughly emulates real train operation, and it is pretty cool.
-I also like the D51 with Tomy sticker as well as the old rolling stock with early moldings.
+The Plarail log loader and dumper, on the other hand, is a cool train-related concept that roughly emulates real train operation, and it is pretty cool in operation.
+I also like the D51 with Tomy sticker as well as the old rolling stock with early toolings.